tonikelope/megacrypter/README.md

 7. Referer is not required to include 'http://'.
 It's limited to 256 chars
 8. Extra-info is limited to 256 chars.
 9. Email is limited to 256 chars.
+10. Only encrypt and return the indicated folder child nodes.
 Note: link list is limited to 500

 #### Response: